How the Human Microbiome Develops Over Time and Impacts Overall Health

 4. What foods support microbiome development?

-Polyphenols, fiber-rich foods, fermented foods, and prebiotics.
+Polyphenols, fiber-rich foods, fermented foods, breast milk oligosaccharides, and diverse plant-based meals.

 5. What weakens childhood or adult microbiomes?